-Abstract.
-We consider the perturbation of elliptic pseudo-differential operators $P(\mathbf{x}, \mathbf{D})$ with more than square integrable Green's functions by random, rapidly varying, sufficiently mixing, potentials of the form $q(\frac{\mathbf{x}}{\varepsilon}, \omega)$ .
-We analyze the source and spectral problems associated to such operators and show that the rescaled difference between the perturbed and unperturbed solutions may be written asymptotically as $\varepsilon \to 0$ as explicit Gaussian processes.
-Such results may be seen as central limit corrections to homogenization (law of large numbers).
-Similar results are derived for more general elliptic equations with random coefficients in one dimension of space.
+We consider the perturbation of elliptic operators of the form $P(\mathbf{x}, \mathbf{D})$ by random, rapidly varying, sufficiently mixing, potentials of the form $q(\frac{\mathbf{x}}{\varepsilon}, \omega)$.
+We analyze the source and spectral problems associated to such operators and show that the properly renormalized difference between the perturbed and unperturbed solutions may be written asymptotically as $\varepsilon \to 0$ as explicit Gaussian processes.
+Such results may be seen as central limit corrections to the homogenization (law of large numbers) process.
+Similar results are derived for more general elliptic equations in one dimension of space.

 The results are based on the availability of a rapidly converging integral formulation for the perturbed solutions and on the use of classical central limit results for random processes with appropriate mixing conditions.

-Key words.
-Homogenization, central limit, differential equations with random coefficients.
+keywords: Homogenization, central limit, mixing coefficients, partial differential equations with random coefficients, random oscillatory integrals.

-AMS subject classifications.
-35R60, 35J05, 35P20, 60H05.
+AMS: 35R60, 35J05, 35P20, 60H05.

-1. Introduction.
+1 Introduction

 There are many practical applications of partial differential equations with coefficients that oscillate at a faster scale than the scale of the domain on which the equation is solved.
-In such settings, it is often necessary to model the coefficients as random processes, whose properties are known only at a statistical level.
+In such settings, it is often necessary to model the rapidly oscillatory coefficients as random processes, whose properties are known only at a statistical level.
+The numerical simulation of the resulting partial differential equation with random coefficients becomes a daunting task.

-Since numerical simulations of the resulting partial differential equation become a daunting task, two simplifications are typically considered.
-The first simplification consists in assuming that the coefficients oscillate very rapidly and replacing the equation with random coefficients by a homogenized equation with deterministic (effective medium) coefficients; for homogenization in the periodic and random settings, see e.g. [8, 39] and [12, 17, 30, 34, 36, 37, 42], respectively.
+Two simplifications are then typically considered.
+The first simplification consists in assuming that the coefficients oscillate very rapidly and replacing the equation with random coefficients by a homogenized equation with deterministic (effective medium)